Azure/azure-kusto-spark/docs/AuthenticationMethods.md

   .option(KustoOptions., "MyTable")
   .save()
 ```
-## Device authentication
+## Device Authentication
-If no authentication parameters were passed to the connector - the connector will write a token to the console,
+If no authentication parameters were passed.
+The connector will request for user authentication by writing a token
-which can be used to authenticate at https://login.microsoftonline.com/common/oauth2/deviceauth and will allow
+to the console, this token can be used to authenticate at https://login.microsoftonline.com/common/oauth2/deviceauth
- temporary access.
+and will allow temporary access.

 **Note:** This method is not recommended!